Pixel-Pile/SteamScreenshotOpener/Readme.md

 ### Other Problems

 You're welcome to open an issue in this repository.
-_It might take a long time for me to reply, and I might not fix your issue._
+_It might take a long time for me to reply, and not all issue will necessarily get fixed._
-If you want to take things into your own hands, this project is MIT-licensed and you can fork and freely develop it.
+If you want to take things into your own hands, this project is using the MIT license - you can fork and freely develop it.

 ## Used Technologies